The Genius of Carnivorous Plants

 Oxygen is one of the most vital molecules required for existence.
-We know the macroscopic picture – Oxygen from the air, taken in by the lungs, is carried by haemoglobin present in the red blood cells to the different organs, where they diffuse into the cells, directly partaking in the enzymatic reaction required to derive energy.
-But what happens after the Oxygen enters the cell?
-How does the cell sense its presence?
-This was the exact question, pursued by the 2019 Nobel laureates - Gregg L. Semenza, Sir Peter J. Ratcliffe and Willian G. Kaelin, Jr.
+We know the full story - first oxygen from the air is taken in by the lungs; then it is carried by haemoglobin present in the red blood cells to the different organs; here, the oxygen diffuses into the cells of the organs, directly partaking in the enzymatic reactions required to derive energy.
+But how do these cells actually sense the presence of oxygen?
+Our body has five main sense organs that help us sense things around us.
+But what about our cells?
+Do they have their own ‘sense organs’ that can help them detect oxygen?
+This was the exact question pursued by the 2019 Nobel laureates - Gregg L. Semenza, Sir Peter J. Ratcliffe and Willian G. Kaelin, Jr.

-The understanding of the cell’s Oxygen sensing abilities first began when a correlation was made between low Oxygen levels in the blood (hypoxia) and the activation of the erythropoietin gene in rodent kidney and liver cells.
-Hypoxic environment or anaemia stimulated the production of a glycoprotein cytokine – erythropoietin (EPO), which stimulated the erythroid progenitor cells to make more RBC, thereby increasing the Oxygen carrying ability of the blood.
-The cells clearly showed the ability to sense the abundance of oxygen in them, but what was the molecular mechanism behind this?
+An understanding of the cell’s oxygen sensing abilities first began when scientists made a correlation between low oxygen levels in the blood, something called hypoxia, and the activation of the erythropoietin gene in rodent kidney and liver cells (Wang et al., 2006).
+They saw that hypoxia stimulated the production of a protein called erythropoietin (EPO) in these cells, which inturn stimulated the stem cells to make more RBCs.
+This thereby increased the oxygen carrying ability of the blood.
+So these kidney and liver cells were clearly showing the ability to sense the levels of oxygen in them, but what was the molecular mechanism behind this?

-All the pieces of the puzzle finally came together when it was identified by both – the William G. Kaelin and the Peter Ratcliffe groups, almost simultaneously, that it was the hydroxylation of a Proline residue in the HIF1 alpha protein (HIF 1 α – P564) that facilitated interaction between HIF1 alpha and pVHL.
-Peter Ratcliffe and team identified an enzyme responsible for this hydroxylation, which required Oxygen as a cosubstrate and Iron as a cofactor, and they termed it HIF 1 α proryl hydroxylase (HIF-PH).
-The pVHL then ubiquitylates HIF1 alpha and thereby targets it towards proteasomal degradation (4, 5).
+All the pieces of the puzzle finally came together when it was identified by both – the William G. Kaelin and the Peter Ratcliffe groups, almost simultaneously, that it was the hydroxylation of a specific amino acid residue in the HIF1 α protein that facilitated interaction between HIF1 α and pVHL.
+Peter Ratcliffe and team identified an enzyme responsible for this hydroxylation, which required oxygen and iron for its functioning.
+They termed it HIF 1 α prolyl hydroxylase (HIF-PH) (Ivan et al., 2007, Jaakkola et al., 2007).

 These discoveries helped put all the pieces together, but in what way is it of significance to modern science and medicine?
 Firstly, it’s helped us better understand basic physiological processes including metabolism, immune response and embryonic development.
 Secondly, it’s helped us take huge leaps towards progressing certain therapeutic interventions such as in wound healing, anaemia and cancer treatment.
 Indeed, their efforts deserve much credit!